 Where can I go to find a court reporter for my car accident case?

 You have come to the right place.
 We know how important it is to make sure every word of a transcript is accurate and precise, and we know you may need this document quickly.
-When you work with New York court reporters, you know you are getting quality work from a company you can trust.
+When you work with court reporters, you know you are getting quality work from a company you can trust.
 They have likely helped many other attorneys in the past with their car accident cases and when you want to ensure you are providing accurate information to your client and to the courtroom, you can rely on their legal records to back you up.